cjw296/energy/README.rst

 Octopus Bill Calculator for Go
 ------------------------------

 This calculates your bill based on the data downloaded above.
-So, for November's bill, as an example, you'd do:
+So, for October's bill, as an example, you'd do:

 .. code-block:: bash